finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/01_cluster_installation/cluster_installation.md

 ## GCP Project setup and Cluster Installation

 The OpenShift (OCP) Installer supports two installation methods, Installer Provisioned Infrastructure(IPI) and User Provisioned Infrastructure(UPI).
-IPI is an opinionated automated installation, this is the installation menthod that will be used.
+IPI is an opinionated automated installation, this is the installation method that will be used.
 UPI gives users more flexibility to install OCP on pre-provisioned infrastructure, for example an on-premises installation where a firm's IT standards and policies prevent the use of an opinionated and automated installation.
 More details on OpenShift Installation can be found [here](https://docs.openshift.com/container-platform/4.11/installing/index.html).

 It is possile for OCP to be installed into a disconnected / air-gapped environment or be configured to have no public endpoints.
 To meet the current service accelerator requirements this is not required, the following instructions will implement a cluster that is internet connected and has public end-points.